 - Will the study likely be challenging?
-If so, describe how? - 0 No - Provide a preliminary assessment of where the project risks are likely to occur and assess the magnitude of those risks. - Project risks with nonstructural measures can vary since buildings in a nonstructural plan are not looked at on an individual structure by structure basis.
+If so, describe how? - o No - Provide a preliminary assessment of where the project risks are likely to occur and assess the magnitude of those risks. - O Project risks with nonstructural measures can vary since buildings in a nonstructural plan are not looked at on an individual structure by structure basis.
 While teams ground truth data obtained during the feasibility study, it can still vary from when those buildings are surveyed during the Preconstruction Engineering and Design Phase.
 The uncertainties in construction type, foundation type, and foundation condition can lead to additional risk.
 The cost of nonstructural measures can also vary due to these uncertainties.
 After further inspection, it is possible a homeowner may be responsible to fix newly discovered issues and bring them up to building code standards.
 These additional costs may result in the homeowner not willing to participate in the program. - Is the project likely to be justified by life safety or is the study or project likely to involve significant life safety issues?
 Briefly describe the life risk, including the District Chief of Engineering's assessment as to whether there is a significant threat to human life associated with aspects of the study or failure of the project or proposed projects. - Yes, it is possible that the project can be justified by life safety.
 There may be significant life safety issues and the project alternatives will be evaluated for their impacts on the life safety risk. - Is the information in the decision document or anticipated project design likely to be based on novel methods, involve innovative materials or techniques, present complex challenges for interpretation, contain precedent-setting methods or models, or present conclusions that are likely to change prevailing practices?
-If so, how? - 0 No - Does the project design require redundancy, resiliency, and/or robustness, unique construction sequencing, or a reduced or overlapping design/construction schedule?
-If so, how?
-No - Is the project expected to have more than negligible adverse impacts on scarce or unique tribal, cultural, or historic resources?
-If so, what are the anticipated impacts? - To be determined.
-There is an abundance of tribal, cultural, and/or historic resources in the study area, including but not limited to historic Fort Monroe, Hampton Downtown Historic District, and Aberdeen Gardens. - Is the project expected to have substantial adverse impacts on fish and wildlife species and their habitat prior to the implementation of mitigation measures?
-If so, describe the impacts? - No
+If so, how? - o No - Does the project design require redundancy, resiliency, and/or robustness, unique construction sequencing, or a reduced or overlapping design/construction schedule?
+If so, how? - o No

-- Is the project expected to have, before mitigation measures, more than a negligible adverse impact on an endangered or threatened species or their designated critical habitat?
-If so, what are the anticipated impacts? - No
+- Is the project expected to have more than negligible adverse impacts on scarce or unique tribal, cultural, or historic resources?
+If so, what are the anticipated impacts? - o No - Is the project expected to have substantial adverse impacts on fish and wildlife species and their habitat prior to the implementation of mitigation measures?
+If so, describe the impacts? - o No - Is the project expected to have, before mitigation measures, more than a negligible adverse impact on an endangered or threatened species or their designated critical habitat?
+If so, what are the anticipated impacts? - o No